Project guide

 Whole-structure demo, new build40 yardfrom $920

-Concrete / brick / dirt (heavy)6–12 yd lowboyfrom $520
+Concrete / brick / dirt (heavy)6 to 12 yd lowboyfrom $520

 Real starting rates from verified local haulers, 7-day rental and a set tonnage included.
 On multi-bin jobs, no broker markup adds up quickly.

-Weight limits — the fee that surprises contractors
+Weight limits, the fee that surprises contractors

 Every roll-off comes with an included tonnage.
-Go over it and you pay an overweight fee — commonly about $125 per extra ton in our markets.
+Go over it and you pay an overweight fee, commonly about $125 per extra ton in our markets.
 The catch with C&D debris is density: plaster, tile, and wet lumber are heavy, so a 20-yard can reach its weight cap while it still looks half-empty.

 Two habits keep you safe: keep dense rubble (concrete, brick, dirt) out of the general bin and in a lowboy, and if you're unsure how heavy a load will be, tell the hauler the material up front so they can size the tonnage correctly.

-What's allowed — and what isn't
+What's allowed, and what isn't

 Standard C&D roll-offs take drywall, wood, framing, flooring, tile, roofing (by weight), fixtures, cabinets, and general demo waste.

 Keep out: hazardous materials (paint, solvents, adhesives), asbestos-containing material (must be abated and disposed of specially), and e-waste.
-Concrete, dirt, brick, and asphalt are not 'banned' — they simply belong in a lowboy because of weight, not the rules.
+Concrete, dirt, brick, and asphalt are not 'banned.'
+They simply belong in a lowboy because of weight, not the rules.

 Placement and permits on a job site

 On the job site's own driveway, lot, or private property, no permit is required.
-You only need one if the bin sits on a public street or right-of-way — most LA County cities call that an encroachment permit and charge a modest fee.
+You only need one if the bin sits on a public street or right-of-way.
+Most LA County cities call that an encroachment permit and charge a modest fee.

 Planning street placement for a tight urban lot?
-Check the city rule before delivery — our LA County permit guide lists the public-works contact and cost for every city we serve, so you're not chasing it on demo day.
+Check the city rule before delivery.
+Our LA County permit guide lists the public-works contact and cost for every city we serve, so you're not chasing it on demo day.

 Frequently asked